crazyoptimist/dotfiles/README.md

 # Dotfiles for CrazyOptimist

-## .bashrc
+## bashrc
-light.bashrc - minimalist's bash prompt, classic
+Minimalist's bashrc for engineers.
-normal.bashrc - starship is written in rust and is worth to be addicted
+[Starship](https://github.com/starship/starship) is written in rust and is worth to be addicted.

-## .vimrc
+## vimrc
-minimalist's vimrc for engineers
+Minimalist's vimrc for engineers

 ## LICENSE
 **MIT**